project-illium/illium-documentation/docs/node/validator.md

 This setting persists even after the node is restarted.

-**Note**: The internal wallet must not be pruned and have access to the spend private keys to auto stake rewards.
+**Note**: The internal wallet must not be pruned or encrypted to auto stake rewards.

 ### Destaking